-If your license is to be acquired from the PDE Solutions website, select the "Acquire Internet Key" option in the License Registration 33 tab and click "Apply".
-When you wish to release the from the PDE Solutions website, select the "Release Internet Key" option in the License Registration 33 tab and click "Apply".
+If your license is to be acquired from the PDE Solutions website, select the "Internet Key" option in the License Registration 22 tab and click "Apply".
+When unlicensed, FlexPDE will automatically select "Acquire License" in the Internet Key registration dialog.
+When currently licensed, FlexPDE will automatically select "Release License".